Freezer (film)

+Freezer was released home Media and on demand on January 21, 2014 through Anchor Bay Entertainment.

 Plot

 Robert Saunders (Dylan McDermott) wakes up to find himself bound and locked inside a meat locker.
 After he is able to cut himself loose, two Russian mobsters Kiril and Stepan enter the freezer to question him.
 It becomes apparent that neither understand English, but before they leave they tell a confused Robert they want "money".
 Left alone, Robert finds a ventilation duct in the top of the ceiling that appears to lead to the fans inside the locker.
 Just then, he finds a ringing cell phone on the floor and speaks with Detective Al Dorian, who first addresses him as "Sam".
 Robert explains that he was having dinner in a restaurant with his girlfriend for his birthday before being knocked unconscious and thrown into the freezer.
 Before Dorian can complete a trace, the mobsters return and destroy the phone.
 They are accompanied this time by the bilingual Alisa (Yuliya Snigir), who accuses Robert of having stolen $8 million from them and demands its return; otherwise, he will freeze to death within four hours.
 He tries to convince them that he is innocent and this is a case of mistaken identity, but the Russians are undeterred and take his shoes before leaving.

 After finding bags to wrap his bare feet, Robert tries to keep his body temperature up by exercising.
 While running around the room, he knocks over some boxes revealing a seriously wounded Detective Sam Gurov lying in a shelf.
 Sam tells Robert that he will not be allowed to leave the locker alive regardless if he is able to convince the mobsters he is innocent.
 Before passing out, he confesses that he was an undercover cop trying to bring down the mobsters' boss, Oleg.
 Robert hides Sam again and begins attempting to stop the fans by beating them with a fire extinguisher.

 The Russians return and again Alisa demands to know where the money is.
 Robert maintains his ignorance of the matter and evades her questions, but a groan from Sam alerts Kiril.
 Robert takes advantage of the situation by grabbing Alisa as Kiril threatens to kill Sam.
 Sam shatters Robert's innocence by telling them Robert took the money despite his protests.
 Robert deduces that Alisa was supposed to be in charge of the lost money and she begs Robert to confess if not to save himself, then to save her.
 After the Russians leave again, Sam explains that after a failed hit, Oleg began moving his vast fortune around for protection; during the shuffle, the $8 million was lost.
 Sam volunteers to change clothes with Robert and pose as him in order to allow Robert a chance at escape.
 The plan fails, and Robert, in a bid to save Sam's life, confesses that the money is hidden in the restaurant where he was abducted.
 Despite this, he is knocked out and Sam is killed.